ssbsukirat/medicine/Endocrinology/Adrenal Cortex.md

 	- rise in the early morning hours prior to awakening, with peak levels in the morning and low levels in the evening
 	- ![[circadianadrenal.png]]
 - Diagnosis based on negative feedback
+	- ***dexamethasone suppression test
 		- Glucocorticoid excess is diagnosed by employing a ***dexamethasone suppression test.*** Dexamethasone, a potent synthetic glucocorticoid, suppresses CRH/ACTH by binding hypothalamic-pituitary glucocorticoid receptors (GRs) and, therefore, results in downregulation of endogenous cortisol synthesis
+		- in autonomic cortisol (adrenal nodule) then little effect as ACTH already suppressed
+		- if ACTH driven excess, low dose dexa little effects but high dose suppress
+		- ectopic ACTH tumours resistant to dexamethasone suppression
+		- establish the diagnosis of Cushing’s syndrome and assist with the differential diagnosis of cortisol excess.
+	- ***ACTH stimulation Test***
 		-
 ## Mineralocorticoid by RAAS
 -